bersling/mathjax-parser/README.md

 A simple mathjax parser in order to find and replace occurences of mathjax in a HTML.

 ## Installation
-You can install this to your codebase in multiple ways.

-### Bower
-bower install --save mathjax-parser

-### NPM
 npm install --save mathjax-parser

-### Just get the JS
-Download mathjax-parser.js and include the script tag

 ## Running the parser
 ```